DataScience2016/deep_learning_service/README.md

 ```

-## Accessing the Container & Creating A Model
+## Accessing the container & creating a model

 To build your own model you need to access the container after you SSH into the EC2 instance.
 You can do this by running: